lemonadejs/data-grid/README.md

 ## Contributing

-DataGridLM is an open source project and contributions are welcome!
+The LemonadeJS data grid is an open-source project, and contributions are welcome!
 If you find a bug or have a feature request, please open an issue on GitHub.
-If you'd like to contribute code, please fork the repository and submit a pull request.
+To contribute code, please fork the repository and submit a pull request.

 Ensure that you run the formatting plugins to maintain consistent code patterns.
 You can use the following command to do that: